opentraffic/osmlr/docs/intro.md

 This software, `osmlr`, creates OSMLR descriptors from Valhalla road data tiles.
 It starts by merging across adjacent Valhalla graph edges which distinguish properties which are important to Valhalla's routing algorithms, but not to the collection of traffic data.
 For example, Valhalla keeps separate edges for bridges and tunnels as these can have important restrictions for traffic.
 However, since the start of a bridge or tunnel does not represent a point at which the driver of a vehicle has choice - if there is no junction - then for traffic purposes it can be counted as the same section of road.

 For each merged sequence of edges, OSMLR will calculate the descriptor and output it in a tile.
+Calculating the descriptor involves splitting up the merged sequence into a set of LRPs such that the distance between neighbouring LRPs is at most 15km.
+The properties are then calculated at each LRP, and stored in the descriptor.

+Making sure that descriptors match only a single road is important, but currently unimplemented.
+This would mean matching the descriptor back to the road network and checking that it matched the original edges.
+Further, it is important to be _more_ specific than necessary for the input dataset, as there may be differences between the input dataset from OSM and the same area at a later date, or a different source of data.

-## OSMLR descriptor packaging and distribution
+# OSMLR descriptor packaging and distribution

 OSMLR descriptors are packaged into separate levels of tiles, just like Valhalla road data tiles, which means that users can download only the subset of the data that they need.
 The descriptors and tiles are described in a Google Protocol Buffers description.
 This makes the output files relatively compact, gives a clear path for upgrades to the format and makes it easier to construct tools and libraries to access that data from many different programming languages.